MatthiasDeGisi/WeatherBoy/README.md

 **Python packages:**

+A requirements.txt file is provided.
+To use it, run `pip -r requirements.txt`.

+In case you don't want to use the requirements.txt file, the requirements are listed below:

 Discord.py is required.
 To install, run `pip install discord.py`

 Dotenv is required.
 To install, run `pip install python-dotenv`

+Requests is required.
+To install, run `pip install requests`

 ## Note to Self
 This requires a .env file with a token to work.
 For security reasons, this is not included in the repo.